-Agroecological food resources for healthy infant nutrition in Benin
+Agroecological food resources for healthy infant nutrition in Benin (INFLOR)

 Duration: October 2014 – October 2017

 Aim: To improve nutritional and safety requirements as well as access of communities to locally produced infant foods in Benin that are commercialized on national and regional markets.